Page 7.14 ( 4702)

 --Emergency (what to do)

-Aircraft at Cruise
+at Cruise

-Fuel on fullest
+--Fuel on fullest

 --Belts